 Authorized Participant Concentration Risk.
-Only an Authorized Participant (as defined below) may engage in creation or redemption transactions directly with the Fund.
+Only an Authorized Participant (as defined in the Creations and Redemptions section of the Fund's prospectus) may engage in creation or redemption transactions directly with the Fund.
 The Fund has a limited number of institutions that act as Authorized Participants.
 To the extent that these institutions exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other Authorized Participant is able to step forward to create or redeem Creation Units, Fund shares may trade at a discount to net asset value per share ("NAV") and possibly face trading halts and/or delisting.